United States referrals for interventional radiology

 - Your child's safety is our number one concern.
 If an X-ray or CT scan is needed, we use the lowest amount of radiation possible.

 - We are part of the Image Gently campaign, an initiative of the Alliance for Radiation Safety in Pediatric Imaging.
 The campaign goal is to increase awareness of the opportunities to lower radiation dose when imaging children.

 - Patients who come to our Interventional Radiology Clinic will be seen by one of our four interventional radiologists and their team.
 During the visit, your child's images will be looked at and new images will be taken, if needed.
 Treatment options will also be discussed.

 - Our experienced technologists are comfortable working with children.
 They will educate you and your child about what to expect during an imaging procedure.
 They use special techniques to help position your child to get the best image.
 Lead shielding is used, when needed, to protect the child's body as much as possible from radiation.

-- If sedation is needed, they will work with our doctors to come up with an appropriate solution that meets the child's needs.
-If your child needs sedation, one of our 35 board-certified pediatric anesthesiologists will do the sedations at our Milwaukee hospital.
-Sedations at our New Berlin clinic are performed and monitored by our pediatric radiologists and highly skilled nursing team.
+- If sedation is needed, one of our 35 board-certified pediatric anesthesiologists will perform the sedation at our Milwaukee hospital.
+Sedations at our New Berlin clinic will be performed and monitored by our pediatric radiologists and highly skilled nursing team.
 Team members have advanced training in safe sedation practices.